 1. Call options

-A call option is a financial contract that gives you the right, but not the obligation, to buy an asset at a certain price.
+Are financial contracts that give holders the right, but not the obligation, to buy an asset at a certain price.

 E.g. Company XYZ shares are trading for $100/share.
-A call option may give me the right to buy the company at 101$ a share for the next month.
+A call option may give its holder the right to buy the company at 110$ a share for the next month.

 Why use a call option?

-Hedging risk.
-If you need to buy a particular asset in the future and you want to hedge the risk of the price going up in the future, a call option can eliminate this risk for you.
+If you need to buy a particular asset in the future and you want to hedge the risk of the price going up during your buying window, a call option can limit this risk for you.

-To do this, you can buy a call option that allows you to buy oil for $60 a barrel over the next year.
+To do this, you can buy a call option that allows you to buy oil for $60 a barrel anytime during the next year.

-Speculating on price.
-Another reason why you might buy a call option is to speculate on the price of the asset.
+Another reason to buy a call option is to speculate on the price of the underlying asset.

 2. Put Options